Getting outside of China

 As TCP connections are killed via RST packets, using a UDP server and client works well because it is connectionless.

-Even if the Great Firewall can detect packets from UDP stream belonging to a VPN and drop some, I found this setup to work best as a VPN.
+Even if the Great Firewall can detect packets from a UDP stream belonging to a VPN and drop some, I found this setup to work best as a VPN.

 Shadowsocks